 The undulating hills and valleys of the Short Hills, which rest on an ancient buried valley that once cut through the Niagara of

 Escarpment and connected the basins Lake Ontario and Lake Erie, provide long gentle slopes with excellent drainage and sun exposure.
 The warm sunny days and cool nights characteristic of this area are perfect for developing the intense grape flavours derived from its complex soils.
-All the grapes for Henry of Pelham Estate and Speck Family Reserve wines are grown in the Short Hills Bench sub-appellation.
+All Henry of Pelham Estate grapes and Speck Family Reserve wines are grown in the Short Hills Bench sub-appellation.

 In 2006, Henry of Pelham was the first vineyard to be certified as local and sustainable by Local Food Plus.
 We’ve followed Sustainable Winemaking Ontario’s world-leading standards in our farming practices since 2004.
 In 2017, we became one of only six Ontario wineries to be certified by the Wine Council of Ontario as following sustainable winemaking practices from vine to table.